 In the end we reach a beta distribution that progresses from a uniform distribution to a skinny normal distribution.

-This script below gives a demo how the Bayesian probability changes over time as the number of samples increase.
+This following script illustrates how the Bayesian probability changes over time as the number of samples increases: